 - Sneeze or cough into your elbow or into a disposable tissue and throw it away.

-Health: If YOU are in Good Health YOU will Resist Disease.
+If YOU are in Good Health YOU are more likely to Resist Disease

 - Keep your immune system strong.
 Here are various ways of boosting your immunity.